Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/Pasted%20image%2020230424140657.png)

-This yielded promising results, but also introduced a peformance overhead so is largely focussed on memory savings.
+This yielded promising results, but also introduced a performance overhead so is largely focused on memory savings.

 Another paper which we found to give practical benefits, was SmoothQuant [7].
 They again focus on the effect of outliers but importantly, SmoothQuant can be applied **offline**, meaning there is **no performance overheard** when running inference.